 Parent Saftey Information Dates:

-Students in grades K-5 will be taught three saftey lessons throughout the year during the class time.
+Students in grades K-5 will be taught saftey lessons throughout the year during the class time.
 Safety lessons for the 2019-20 program year TBD.
 Grades 6-8 particpate in the Created For Love Program.

 Throughout the year, there will be opportunities for our students and their parents to particpate together in a meal, lesson and craft.